 Green sapphire crystal

 The green sapphire crystal is a unique watch crystal developed by Rolex, it is scratchproof, fade-proof and available exclusively on the Milgauss.
+Its light green shade, tinted throughout the entire crystal, turns nearly luminescent at the bevelled edges.
+The result of a secret process that required years of development to master and takes weeks to produce.

 Rolex uses Oystersteel for its steel watch cases.
 Specially developed by the brand, Oystersteel belongs to the 904L steel family, alloys most commonly used in high-technology and in the aerospace and chemical industries, where maximum resistance to corrosion is essential.
 Oystersteel is extremely resistant, offers an exceptional finish once polished and maintains its beauty even in the harshest environments.